 As I was planning on making lots I did some research online and finally chose the Clover brand pom pom maker as it had really good reviews.
 The two makers were $13 in Canada at Michaels and I got them 50% off with a coupon.
 So worth the cost.
 I am not being paid for my opinion at all and I have to say I love it.
 It’s fast and easy to use.
-It took me 7 minutes to make a large pom pom and because of the design of the maker the cut threads are similar in length.
+It took me 7 minutes to make a large pom pom and because of the design of the maker, the cut threads are similar in length.

 Here is a complete tutorial video from Red Tea Art it shows you how to use the pom pom if you need full instructions.

-Basically open the pom pom maker.
+Basically, open the pom pom maker.
 Keeping both sides together.

-Wrap the wool around the blue parts of the maker until it is full with wool.
+Wrap the wool around the blue parts of the maker until it is full of wool.
 Concentrate on wrapping the wool around the maker in a straight line.
 Don’t worry if the wool isn’t perfectly straight, a slant is no big deal you can always trim your pom pom when done.